Searching

 You can search for something based on the following properties:

-- Photo files: album name, title, GPS information, camera make or model.
+• Photo files: Options for all file types + names of faces detected/recognized in the photo, camera make or model, album name, photo title, GPS information.
+See AI based face detection & recognition for details on how Knit detects and recognizes faces.
 The “Creation Date” reported for photo files is the date the picture was taken, if this information is available, rather than the creation date of the file itself.

-- Music/audio and video files: title, album name, artist name, genre, composer name and play duration.
+• Music/audio and video files: Options for all files + song title, album name, artist name, genre, composer name and play duration.
 If the file contains lyrics information embedded inside it (unfortunately this is rare), Knit will automatically collect and put it in the “Comments” associated with the file so you can search the “Comments” property with lyrics text.
+You can also search for videos based on the name of faces appearing in it.

-- Documents: file contents (content based searching is currently supported only for documents that reside on local hard drives).
+• Documents: Options for all file types + file contents.
+Content based searching is currently supported only for documents that reside on local hard drives, not for cloud storage files.

 Note that for all string based searches, you can specify partial strings (i.e. part of the name, part of the subject etc.).
 Search strings are not case sensitive.